 Another gluten-free Totino’s pizza roll alternative comes from a beloved brand in the gluten-free space, Brazi Bites.

 Brazi Bites pizza rolls are known as Pizza’nadas, and they come in four cheese, pepperoni and supreme pizza bite varieties.
+I tried the cheese Pizza’nadas and thought they were good.

 Brazi Bites Pizza’nadas are certified gluten free and grain free.
 They contain no artificial ingredients or soy.